Intentions and actions that benefit both the individual and others

 Strengths of mind

 - Examples: grit, self-control

-Martin Luther King Jr. said, “Intelligence plus character—that is the goal of true education.”
-Our goal is to make this vision a reality.
+Martin Luther King Jr. once said, “Intelligence plus character—that is the goal of true education.”

 How can we cultivate character?

-Character Lab believes that helping children develop character is an age-old challenge that will yield to a new solution: world-class scientists creating actionable resources for educators, parents, coaches, counselors, and anyone else interested in helping kids thrive.
+At Character Lab, we believe that helping children develop character is an age-old challenge that will yield to a new solution: world-class scientists creating actionable resources for educators, parents, coaches, counselors, and anyone else interested in helping kids thrive.
 For more, read our Playbooks and Tips of the Week.

 Research articles about character

 A tripartite taxonomy of character: Evidence for intrapersonal, interpersonal, and intellectual competencies in children